All the Central Characters (Part 1)

 So, Carlos is a spokesperson or messenger for the members of The Academy.
 He has deep ancestral ties to native America.
 His first name is an homage to Carlos Castaneda, a writer and explorer of the spiritual path.
 CC’s mentors, “Don” Juan and “Don” Genaro and others, including women members of the Huichol path, are followers of a particular spiritual tradition.
 Those certain mentor friends to Carlos Castaneda who are mentioned in his books, men and women both, demonstrate full mastery.

 As mentioned, after Nehanda, Carlos is the next most quiet member of this eclectic group, “eclectic” in the sense that each member comes out of a completely different cultural heritage.
+Provisionally a type 5 in the Enneagram - Student, Teacher, Introvert-Hermit.

 Tom Matthews is a bit of an anomaly.
-Tom is the representative of the European settlers in North America and, by inference, all over the world.
+Tom is the local representative of the European settlers in North America and, by inference, all over the world.
 A team of characters who embody the entire world would be incomplete without a member of the worldwide order of settlers and invaders.

 Tom Matthews has a name which is a multilayered homage to Jim Mattis, Tom Jefferson, and others.
 He naturally gravitates to police work, security guard work, and military life.
 The story of his travel to the initial meeting place in the 1970s, where the team members all come together for the first time, is rife with references to the US military and its history and tradition.
 Tom is a reflection of the cadre which includes the likes of General Mattis, Lucian Truscott and his family heritage, and Thomas Jefferson.
+Provisionally a Type 2 in the Enneagram, a Server in the Michael system.
+Humble.
+Service is the motto.

 Every one of the characters is ultra classy.
 Tacky words and tacky behavior are missing from this team.
 It’s all about integrity, deep respect for self and others, and a great desire to be of service in the world.